vdeaugustine/Portfolio/README.md

 # Vincent DeAugustine: iOS Developer

 ## Hi, my name is Vincent.
 I am a recent college graduate and iOS App developer.
 I graduated with a BS in Computer Science from California State University, Fullerton.
 I have been developing iOS apps for 6 months.
-Here is some more about me.
+Here is some more about me and my projects.

 ---
 # Contents